jagretti/practical-test/README.md

 High-level diagram of a monitoring setup.
 Most of the tools provide a `/monitoring` Prometheus endpoint, that can be scraped and stored in Prometheus, to then visualize and alert using Grafana.
 Also there's a chance to push metrics to Prometheus from the application itself.
+If we want to use something like an APM tool, usually it involves adding a command to the startup process (the webserver in this case), and this can be done in the `Deployment` resource.

 ```mermaid
 graph LR